-These three water come from a 25 high waterfall pouring down into the river below, Oyo River.
+These three water come from a 25-high waterfall pouring down into the river below, the Oyo River.
 500 meters from the waterfall, there is a cave called Rancang Kencana where ancient humans used to live.
-And it’s dated from 3.000 years based on the artifact discover by the archaeologists.
+And it’s dated from 3.000 years based on the artifact discovered by archaeologists.

 Trekking To Sri Gethuk Waterfall

 Trekking to the waterfall is relatively easy, especially the first part.
 The trek is a short 450-m walk through the rice field and coconut trees.
 Feast the eyes on the green view for a good 10 minutes.
 Before soon meeting with dozens of steps down toward the waterfall.
 Pay attention to the sound of roaring water that’s only getting closer and closer – use it as an encouragement.